Skip to content

 published_at = DateTimeField(lookups=["comparison"])

-Available lookups: - Same as DateField plus time-specific - hour, minute, second
+Available lookups: all DateField lookups plus hour, minute, second.

 TimeField